Skip to content

 Changing Plans

-I asked if he knew anything about the Ranger Trail’s distance, my planned descent route.
-He confirmed it was roughly the same distance as the Lambert Ridge Trail I came up, but I knew the Ranger Trail mostly graded down the whole way—much better for speed purposes.
+Changing the subject, I asked if he knew anything about the Ranger Trail, my planned descent route.
+He confirmed it was roughly the same distance as the Lambert Ridge Trail I came up, but I knew the Ranger Trail graded down for most of the way—much better for speed purposes.
 The Lambert Ridge Trail ran up and over several ledges and would take more time to navigate with the sporadic ice and snow.
 The Ranger Trail it is.

 The Ranger Trail

 What I chose was a river.
 For much of the descent, I basically ran through a stream as the spring melt was in a torrent.
-Under the pressure of the clock, I didn’t bother to pick my way through the dryer edges of the trail, but even if I did, the edges were completely saturated.
-When I tried to step on some of them, my feet sunk down six inches into the mud and my boots filled with water.
+Under the pressure of the clock, I didn’t bother to pick my way through the dryer edges of the trail because the edges were completely saturated.
+I tried once, and my feet sunk down six inches into the mud, my boots filling up with water.
 There was no point.
-Still wearing spikes for the array of footing conditions, I decided to walk directly down the center of the trail, over ice, through water, for three miles.
+Still wearing spikes for the array of conditions, I decided to walk directly down the center of the trail, over ice and through water, for three miles.
 I was soaked.
-At one point I had a full river crossing where there was no choice but to walk right in.
+At one point there was a full river crossing, and since my socks already felt like wet sponges, it was easy to wade through without deliberation.

 Pants, boots, and socks, soaked through for 3 miles on the Ranger Trail.